Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
+Apr.
+2025.
+Three papers accepted by the prestigious journal of Computer-Aided Design (SPM).

 Feb.
 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JCISE

 Jan.
 2025.
 One paper accepted by the prestigious journal of IEEE Transactions on Visualization and Computer Graphics.